Ravilochan/OCR/README.md

 ## ABSTRACT

 Optical Character Recognition (OCR) is used for the purpose of extracting text from an image.
-The main agenda of an OCR is to make easy viewed & editable documents from existing paper documents or image files.
-A clean image files can have the accuracy as high as 97.56% by using Tesseract OCR.
+The main agenda of an OCR is to make easily viewed & editable documents from existing paper documents or image files.
+A clean image file can have an accuracy as high as 97.56% by using Tesseract OCR.
-Here we developed a web application which simulates a OCR with Tesseract JS, JavaScript version of OCR and also other APIs to convert recognized text to pdf files and even output the text as audio.
+Here we developed a web application that simulates an OCR with Tesseract JS, a JavaScript version of OCR, and other APIs to convert recognized text to PDF files and even output the text as audio.
-This can even help to visually impaired, illiterate, understand the pronunciation of words clear and accurate.
+This can even help to visually impaired, illiterate, understand the pronunciation of words clearly and accurately.

                               Table of Contents